ionxeph/suika/readme.md

 # Legal stuff?

 I have no idea how necessary this is, but I don't own any assets used in this game.
 They belong to Cover Corp.

+# Special thanks

+In assets, I have kept an shoddily cropped yagoo.png file.
+He accompanied me throughout most of the dev process.